Tristan-Muggridge/pafin-code-challenge/readme.md

 }
 ```

-After create the user, you can use the following route to authenticate:
+After creating the user, you can use the following route to authenticate:

 ### POST /auth/login